flynx/actions.js/README.md

   .times(2)
 ```

-But now:
+Now:
-- `this` is returned automatically
+- `this` is returned automatically enabling us to chain calls to `.times(..)`
-- the _super_ method is called automatically
+- the _super_ method is resolved and called automatically
-- both `N` and `ExtendedN` are reusable in different inheritance chains
+- both `N` and `ExtendedN` are independent of each other and reusable
-  without any extra work needed.
+  in different inheritance chains without any extra work needed.
+- _and more... (see below)_

-### Functionality:
+### What we get:
 - **Call _extended_ actions automatically**
   All actions (methods) in a chain are guaranteed to get called if the
   action is called.